Los Angeles Lakers: 2018–2019: The arrival of LeBron James

-2019–present: James and Davis era
+2019–2025: James and Davis era

 On May 13, Frank Vogel was named the Lakers' head coach.
 The Lakers received the fourth overall pick in the 2019 NBA draft lottery.
 On July 6, the Lakers acquired Anthony Davis from the New Orleans Pelicans for Ball, Ingram, Hart, and three first-round picks, including the number four overall in the 2019 draft.
 This trade officially ended the young core era of the Lakers; only Kuzma remained out of the group of players.

+On January 25, 2020, LeBron James passed Kobe Bryant for third place on the NBA's all-time scoring list during a road loss to the Philadelphia 76ers in Bryant's hometown.
+The next day, tragedy struck when Bryant was killed in a Calabasas helicopter accident, alongside his 13-year-old daughter Gianna and seven others.
+The team would subsequently postpone their January 28 meeting with the crosstown rival Los Angeles Clippers.
+This marked the first time an NBA game was postponed for any reason since nearly seven years earlier when the 2013 Boston Marathon bombing led to the postponement of a Celtics game and the Lakers would pay tribute to Bryant and the victims prior to a January 31 game against the Portland Trail Blazers.

-Following the suspension of the 2019–20 NBA season, the Lakers were one of the 22 teams invited to the NBA Bubble to participate in the final eight games of the regular season.
+Following the suspension of the 2019–20 NBA season on March 11, the Lakers were one of the 22 teams invited to the NBA Bubble to participate in the final eight games of the regular season.
 The Lakers finished the regular season with a 52–19 record, entering the playoffs for the first time since 2013, and as the top seed for the first time since 2010.
 They advanced to the NBA Finals for the first time since 2010.
 They defeated the Miami Heat 4–2 to win the 2020 NBA Finals, and James was named the Finals MVP for the fourth time in his career.
-The win gave Los Angeles their 17th championship in franchise history, tying the Boston Celtics for the most all-time.
+A championship dedicated to Bryant, the win gave Los Angeles their 17th championship in franchise history, tying the Boston Celtics for the most all-time.
 Primary Lakers owner Jeanie Buss, who took over the team in 2017, would also become the first female controlling owner of an NBA team to win the NBA Finals.